pulento/A1Evo_Electrified/README.md

 npm run start
 ```

-Please note that you need REW 5.40 Beta 43 and upwards since automatic impulse response measurements is fixed since Beta 43.
+Please note that you need REW 5.40 Beta 48 and upwards since automatic impulse response measurements and other features are needed.

-Currently this app is being developed and tested on MacOS.
-Windows version seems to work but need more testing.
+Currently this app is mostly being developed and tested on MacOS.
+Windows version seems to work fine but need more testing.

 # Official A1 Evo forum thread